 When to Use Your Starter

-A well-fed starter is ready for baking when it has doubled in size and passes the “float test.”
-To perform this test, drop a small spoonful of starter in a glass of water; if it floats, it’s ready to be used in your sourdough recipe.
+Your starter is ready when it double in size and passes the “float test.”
+Drop a spoonful in water; if it float, it’s good to bake with.

 Detailed Sourdough Bread Recipe